Date: 11 July 2017. Summertime Computer Woes.

 yes, you too can have it all however if your budget is as

-limited as mine is, well, decadence won't occur in a day or
+limited as mine is, well, decadence will not occur in a day or

 three.
-Accepting that as you live aboard you'll find more
+Accepting that as you live aboard you will find more

 and more ways to improve your comfort level is important for